Soerensen42/Hyperopt/README.md

 # Hyperopt
 Using hyperopt to independently train neural networks

-The Example Data set i used can be found here: https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6 https://docs.google.com/document/d/1Hcuc6LBxZNX16zjEGeq16DAzspkDC4nDTyjMp1bWHRo/edit
+The Example Data set i used and some explaination about it can be found here: https://desycloud.desy.de/index.php/s/llbX3zpLhazgPJ6 https://docs.google.com/document/d/1Hcuc6LBxZNX16zjEGeq16DAzspkDC4nDTyjMp1bWHRo/edit